Rice Farmers in the Philippines Add Vegetables to Their Crop Lineup

 EWS-KT has been working with the Philippines Department of Agriculture’s Philippine Rice Research Institute (PhilRice) since 2020 to help rice farmers diversify their income.
 In the first phase of the collaboration, 1,784 rice farmers were trained in vegetable production, and 1,065 were trained in the second phase.

-While rice can be harvested only once a year, vegetables are faster-growing crops and can be planted throughout the year, with multiple harvests that result in a more steady income for farmers.
+While rice can be harvested only once or twice a year, vegetables are faster-growing crops and can be planted throughout the year, with multiple harvests that result in a more steady income for farmers.

 The overall aim of the Gulayan sa Palayan at Pagnenegosyo sa RiceBIS Communities (Integrated Vegetable & Rice Production and Business at Rice Business Innovations Systems Communities) project is to increase the net income of rice farmers by training them how to grow vegetables in a sustainable and profitable way.
 The project has three components: